How to Apply

 If you receive an offer, the College will make clear to you how these payments are to be made and by what deadlines.

 Visas and Immigration

 We welcome applications from international students.
-The graduate community in Trinity Hall is very diverse, drawing its members from all over the world.
-About half of the graduate community are international students.
+The postgraduate community in Trinity Hall is very diverse, drawing its members from all over the world.
+About half of the postgraduate community are international students.

 If you are a national of a country outside of the EEA and Switzerland, you may require a visa to study at Cambridge.
 Typically this is a Tier 4 (adult student) visa.

 For more information on eligibility, applying for visas and immigration, please see the Immigration section of the University website.

 Honorary Members of the MCR

 This scheme is open to visiting PhD students, who will typically also have some affiliation with a Cambridge faculty.
 Honorary membership is usually for one or two terms only.
 The College admits a maximum of five honorary members each year.
 For further information please contact Clare Kerr, Postgraduate Administrator.